You need to use

 pip or Homebrew for installing dbt Core on a MacOS.

 You can install dbt Core and plugins using

-Once you know which adapter you're using, you can install using the command line.
+Once you decide which adapter you're using, you can install using the command line.
 Beginning in v1.8, installing an adapter does not automatically install

 To upgrade a specific adapter plugin: